Mass Effect: Untitled sequel

 As part of the 2020 "N7 Day," BioWare affirmed that a new Mass Effect was in development at the studio.
 An announcement trailer was released on 11 December 2020, hinting at a sequel to the original trilogy and featuring original trilogy character Liara T'Soni.
 The new entry is also confirmed to be run on the Epic Games Unreal Engine, which was used in each game of the original trilogy, instead of EA internal Frostbite engine which was used for Andromeda.

 In November 2022 Bioware announced several lead developers of the game, including some that had worked on the original trilogy.
 Also released were pieces of concept art for the game, accompanied by an encrypted audio file, again featuring Liara T'Soni, this time speaking to an unknown individual.

 In November 2023, a short teaser trailer and poster depicting a new character from the game were revealed after an online ARG for N7 Day.
 Project Director Mike Gamble reiterated via Twitter that several veteran developers from the original trilogy had returned to work on the new game, including art directors and level designers.

-Spin-offs
+Mobile games

 Mass Effect Galaxy

 Mass Effect Galaxy is set between the events of Mass Effect and Mass Effect 2 and exclusively on the iOS platform.
 The story is focused around a backstory featuring two characters who appear as squad members in Mass Effect 2: Jacob Taylor and Miranda Lawson.
 When the passenger liner Arcturian Jade is attacked by batarian raiders with Jacob on it, he takes on the task of defending the ship.
 After safely arriving at their destination on the Citadel, Jacob's former CO contacts him about an undercover Alliance operation in the Nemean Abyss to investigate the batarians' increasingly aggressive activities.
 It has since been removed from the iOS App Store.